nautobot/nautobot-app-bgp-models/docs/dev/models.md

 To ease the data presentation and consumption, `PeerEndpoint` provides a property named `local_ip`.

-The value of this property will be presented in the plugin's Graphical User Interface (GUI) and can be used to render configuration templates.
+The value of this property will be presented in the app's Graphical User Interface (GUI) and can be used to render configuration templates.

 As Source-IP and Source-Interface could be defined at multiple inheritance levels, each Peer Endpoint will have a `local_ip` determined based on the following order: